swaathi/swaathi.github.io/about.md

 I fell in love with code when I was 15 years old, and it still hasn't changed.
 Currently Ruby and Python are my addictions.
 I dabble a bit in server management, machine learning, and anything that keeps me curious.
 Also love to speak about code, tech and startups.

-I'm currently trying to make a dent in the universe from the "spicy" side of the equator, so Namaste. 🙏
+Perpetually trying to make a dent in the universe from the "spicy" side of the equator, so Namaste. 🙏

 Tweet to me [@{{ site.twitter.username }}]({{ site.author.twitter }}).